 - 1.1.
-This policy has due regard to legislation, including, but not limited to the following: - The Data Protection Act 2018 - The UK General Data Protection Regulation (GDPR) - The Freedom of Information Act 2000 - The Education (Pupil Information) (England) Regulations 2005 (as amended in 2018) - The Freedom of Information and Data Protection (Appropriate Limit and Fees) Regulations 2004 - The School Standards and Framework Act 1998 - Protection of Freedoms Act - Electronic Commerce (EC Directive) Regulations 2002 - The Privacy and Electronic Communications (EC Directive) Regulations 2003 - 1.2.
-This policy will also have regard to the following guidance: - ICO (2021) 'Guide to the UK General Data Protection Regulation (UK GDPR)' - DfE (2018) 'Data protection: a toolkit for schools' - ICO (2012) 'IT asset disposal for organisations' - 1.3.
-This policy will be implemented in conjunction with the following other school policies: - E-security Policy - Freedom of Information Policy - CCTV Policy - Child Protection and Safeguarding Policy
+This policy has due regard to legislation, including, but not limited to the following: - The Data Protection Act 2018 - The UK General Data Protection Regulation (GDPR) - The Freedom of Information Act 2000 - The Education (Pupil Information) (England) Regulations 2005 (as amended in 2018) - The Freedom of Information and Data Protection (Appropriate Limit and Fees) Regulations 2004 - The School Standards and Framework Act 1998 - Protection of Freedoms Act - Electronic Commerce (EC Directive) Regulations 2002 - The Privacy and Electronic Communications (EC Directive) Regulations 2003 - DfE 'Keeping children safe in education 2024' - 1.2.
+This policy will also have regard to the following guidance: - ICO (2022) 'Guide to the UK General Data Protection Regulation (UK GDPR)' - DfE (2023) 'Data protection in schools' - DfE (2023) Generative artificial intelligence (AI) in education - 1.3.
+This policy will be implemented in conjunction with the following other school policies: - E-security Policy - Freedom of Information Policy - CCTV Policy - Child Protection and Safeguarding Policy - Safe use of Al Policy - Data Retention Policy online identifier, e.g. an IP address.
+The UK GDPR applies to both automated personal data and to manual filing systems, where personal data is accessible according to specific criteria, as well as to chronologically ordered data and pseudonymised data, e.g. key-coded.